deianradev/blog/_posts/2019-12-17-how-to-get-started-with-angular-material.markdown

 description: A basic guide to getting started with Angular Material
 img:  # Add image post (optional)
 ---
+The goal of this post is to integrate Angular Material within and Angular application.

 ## Why Use Angular Material
 * Integrates well with Angular framework